 Cheeks scored 1,273 career points in two seasons at VCU from 1987-89, while his 42 points against Old Dominion in 1989 are the most ever by a Rams player in a Division I game.
 His 20.2 career scoring average ranks second in school history, and he was named to the Rams All-Time Team.

-Cheeks and his wife, Mona, reside in Newark with his sons Chris, Jr. and Brandon, and stepdaughter Lauren.
+Cheeks and his wife, Mona, are the parents of sons Chris, Jr. and Brandon, and stepdaughter Lauren.